 Building partnerships for lifelong transitions and youth engagement

 WHAT: Become a game changer in your school!
-Through real-life scenarios and hands-on exercises, students will develop action plants to build inclusive school communities.
+Through real-life scenarios and hands-on exercises, students will develop action plans to build inclusive school communities.

 Colin Ryan: A stand-up comedian, author, speaker, and activist for being a game changer and standing up for your dreams.